xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 qeth, and Genesis does not yet configure qeth channel groups.
 Physical LPAR and z/VM Genesis networking therefore remain unvalidated.
 Genesis does not use the shared CEC serial as an s390x node identifier.
-QEMU validation covers network IPL, DHCP options 209 and 210, TFTP, and the network-specific ``pxelinux.cfg``-style configuration written by ``mknb``.
+QEMU validation covers network IPL, DHCP option 209, TFTP, and the network-specific ``pxelinux.cfg``-style configuration written by ``mknb``.
 This release does not advertise a DPM boot configuration.
-Existing xCAT s390x operating-system provisioning remains unchanged.
+Legacy xCAT z/VM operating-system provisioning remains unchanged.

 xCAT protocol
 -------------